ck37/atlantic-causal-2017/README.md

 ## Subdirectory layout

-* Archive - old source code that is saved for reference.
 * Data - working RData files generated during analysis, not tracked via git.
 * Exports - exported files (cvs, tsvs, etc.) that are not tracked via git.
 * Inbound - input datasets that are not tracked via git.